numcommand/num/doc/helpers.md

     4 5 6
     7 8 9

-Run `man cat` to see options for line numbering, blank line squeezing, etc.
+Run <a href="http://linux.die.net/man/1/cat">`man cat`</a> to see options for line numbering, blank line squeezing, etc.

 ## cut